Planning your project

 There are many benefits to using a Journey builder, including:

-- Easier journey management – a Journey builder makes it easy to manage your journeys, track the progress of individual users, and make changes as needed.
+A Journey Builder makes it easy to manage your journeys, track the progress of individual users, and make changes as needed.

-- Centralised repository for forms and templates – a Journey builder provides a centralised repository for all your digital forms and templates.
+A Journey Builder provides a centralised repository for all your digital forms and templates.
 This makes it easy to find what you need, and keeps your design process organised and streamlined.

-- Consistent cross-channel experience – a Journey builder helps to improve the consistency of your customer experience, no matter what channel they're using.
+A Journey Builder helps to improve the consistency of your customer experience, no matter what channel they're using.
 This creates a cohesive and engaging overall customer journey, and ensures they have a great interaction with your organisation.